How is an Online Law School Different?

 An online law degree is effectively the same as a law degree earned through traditional education.
 Graduates can go onto practice any area of law they choose, from criminal defense to estate law to intellectual property law and more.
 Most attorneys fresh out of law school join a law firm, but they can work as sole practitioners if they choose.
 The bottom line is that graduates from an online law school can do anything with their education that graduates of a traditional law school can do.

 The Franklin Pierce School of Law at the University of New Hampshire takes top spot on our list.
-It received ABA approval to offer classes online in 2019.
-The online law degree at UNH prepares graduates for a career in intellectual property law, a lucrative and fast-growing area of practice.
-Graduates can still go into another area of the law if they choose.
-However, the UNH law school has long been known for its specialization in intellectual property law, and graduates may find more career opportunities in this area of practice.
-Students take classes online but are required to attend four four-day residencies per year.
+It received ABA approval in 2019 to offer a mostly online Hybrid JD, becoming the only Hybrid JD with a focus in Intellectual Property, Technology, and Information Law.
+The 3.5-year mostly online law degree at UNH prepares graduates for a career in intellectual property law, a lucrative and fast-growing area of practice.
+UNH has been ranked in the Top 10 for intellectual property law schools for three decades and has graduates in IP leadership positions across the globe.

 The University of Dayton‘s law school has also received ABA approval to offer classes online.
 Their hybrid online program can be completed in three years and eight months, only a little longer than the standard three years.
 Online classes are taught by the same highly accomplished faculty members who teach the traditional law courses.
 Students must attend the online classes live.
 The program requires 10 on-campus residencies throughout the degree track.
 Students must also complete a semester-long externship.
 Applicants can submit GRE scores instead of LSAT scores.